Derek Cheng: Ardern's biggest question in call to move NZ to orange

 Another factor - and perhaps the most pertinent - is whether Ardern might face blowback if the country stayed in red, having essentially created expectations of orange for Easter.

 If that transpired, she would at least look at arm's length.
-Covid-19 Response Minister Chris Hipkins is expected to reveal the decision this afternoon.
+Covid-19 Response Minister Chris Hipkins is scheduled to reveal the decision at 1pm this afternoon.